htdebeer/pandocomatic/documentation/configuration.md

 -   **settings**:
     -   **skip**: An array of glob patterns of files and directories to not convert.
-By default hidden files (starting with a ".") and "pandocomatic.yaml" are skipped.
+By default, hidden files (starting with a ".") and "pandocomatic.yaml" are skipped.
     -   **recursive**: A boolean telling pandocomatic to convert the subdirectories of a directory as well.
 By default this setting is `true`.
     -   **follow_links**: A boolean telling pandocomatic to follow symbolic links.
-By default is `true`.
+By default, this option is `true`.
 Note, links that point outside the input source's directory tree will not be visited.
 -   **templates**:
     -   **glob**: An array of glob patterns of files to convert using this